mshaikh2/sagan/README.md

 # SAGAN
-SA in cGAN with GP and Hingeloss
+SA in cGAN with GP and Hingeloss in Keras
 - No Conditional_BatchNorm
 - Basic Condition GAN